 |Fleece||Although man-made, it is an excellent and a popular material used for making sleepwear like pajamas.|

 With the layers of thread, it delivers extra warmth.

 The thickness of its thread makes it a soft and smooth material.
 Hence, comfortable to wear.

 It does not wear out and shrink or deform easily.

 |Due to the thickness of this material, it isn’t breathable.|

 It provides excellent insulation but it is not absorbent and may cause moisture build-up.

 After this thorough research and comparison review, flannel and fleece both stand out with their exceptional properties.
-No wonder they’ve been deemed as popular materials to produce cozy and warm sleepwear.
+No wonder they’ve been deemed as popular materials to produce cozy and warm sleepwear and sheets.

 However, there’s no doubt that the competition between these two materials is still on the rise and questions flicker which one truly stands out.